-In countries with telecommunication monopolies, it is common for incumbent operators to provide Internet access.
-However, also telecommunication monopolies often are criticized for precluding other ISPs from entering the market, inhibiting competition (Kurbalija 2012; Southwood 2014).
+In countries with telecommunication monopolies, it is common for incumbent operators to Internet provide However, also access. telecommunication monopolies are often criticized for precluding other ISPs from entering the market, inhibiting competition (Kurbalija 2012; Southwood 2014).
 The lack of competition often results in higher prices and lower quality of service, which can exacerbate the digital divide.
 In some cases, telecommunication monopolies tolerate the existence of other network operators, but "interfere at an operational level, such as providing lower bandwidths or causing disruptions in services" (Kurbalija 2012).